Anteru/liara/docs/source/collections.rst

 Definition
 ----------

-A collection definition consists of three elements:
+A collection definition consists of the following elements:

-- The name
+- The name (that's the key used in the YAML file)
-- The filter -- this is an :ref:`URL pattern <url-patterns>` which defines all elements that are in this collection.
+- ``filter``: The filter -- this is an :ref:`URL pattern <url-patterns>` which defines all elements that are in this collection.
-- The ordering -- optionally specifies how the collection should be ordered.
+- ``order_by``: The ordering -- optionally specifies how the collection should be ordered.
 This is a metadata accessor, to access nested fields, separate the individual accesses using ``.``.
 For instance, ``date.year`` will access the ``date`` metadata field first, and then the ``year`` attribute.
 If you want to reverse the order, add a leading ``-``, for example ``-date.year``.
+If the metadata is missing, the node will be *removed* from the collection.
+- ``node_kinds``: The node kinds to include -- optionally, the kinds of nodes to include in the collection can be specified.
+If nothing is specified, only document nodes are included by default.

 For example: